GmbH & Co. KG – all information on the legal form

 • formation costs,

-• questions on liability and responsibilities,
+• questions about liability and responsibilities,

-• the duties of the managing directors and
+• duties of the managing directors and

-• the topic of taxes.
+• the subject of taxes.

 Table of contents

 1. GmbH & Co.
-KG – Significance
+KG – meaning

 2. Composition – parties involved